sage-code/eve/manual/keywords.md

 |----------|-------------------------------------------------------
 | is       | check data type: x is Null \| x is Integer
 | as       | execute explicit cast to other data type
-| of       | used to declare a composite type
 | if       | create a conditional augment for simple statements
 | from     | bring members into current name-space
-| use      | enumerate members to be used in current namespace
+| use      | enumerate members to be used in current name-space
-| all      | specify "all" members to be used in current namespace
+| all      | specify "all" members to be used in current name-space
-| redo     | check while condition and repeat the block from the beginning
-| next     | used in scan block to continue with next iteration
+| next     | used to mark end of scan block and continue with next value
-| loop     | restart cycle from the beginning usually controled by if
+| skip     | jump over all other statements to the end of any repetitive block
 | stop     | interrupt the cycle and continue with next statement
 | from     | used to bring members into current name-space
 | alias    | usend in import region to give alias to a module